Welcome to the Exeter Clinical Laboratory International website

 Principle of Examination

-Urine cytology samples are repeatable, non-invasive initial investigations performed either for diagnosis of malignancy or as routine post operative or treatment follow up.
+Urine cytology samples are repeatable, non-invasive initial investigations performed either for diagnosis of malignancy or as routine post-operative or treatment follow up.
 Urine cytology has a high sensitivity for high grade transitional cell carcinomas which can appear normal on cystoscopy.
+Voided, aspirated and catheterised urine, as well as washes or brushings from anywhere in the urinary tract may be collected.

 Specimen Requirements